-LAWS6919 Civil Liberties and the Law
+LAWS6919 Civil Libertles and the Law SS Hpw 2 C3

 It is generally thought that Australia is a democracy, a free Western society.
 Yet all too often the content of freedom and the idea of democracy are taken for granted.
 This course examines the requirements of freedom and democracy, and sets about assessing the extent to which Australian law is the guardian of civil liberties or its detractor.
 The concern of this course is with the treatment of Australian minorities: Aborigines, Communists, Seventh Day Adventists, women: with issues arising from the multicultural nature of Australian society; and with the exercise of personal freedom independent of constraints imposed by the state.
-Topics covered will include the constitutional protection of liberty; common law rights in theoory and practice; voting rights and public morality; and equality and economic rights.
+Topics covered will include the constitutional protection of liberty; common law rights in theoory and practice; voting rights and political freedom; freedom of the individual such as privacy, and public morality; and equality and economic rights.